centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 EOF
 ```

-Hit the enter key for the command to be applied.
+Hit the *Enter* key for the command to be applied.

 > You can copy the configuration in a custom file by copying the content from
-> the popin.
+> the pop-in.

 #### Start Gorgone daemon

-From the Poller, run the following command:
+From the Poller, run the following command to start Gorgone service:

 ``` shell
 systemctl start gorgoned